 What is Domain?

 Two scientists, Woese and Wolfe, in 1977, completely changed the system of classification of organisms in the world when they made use of 165 ribosomal RNA sequences.
 Till 1977, the world had come to accept the bifurcation of life forms into eukaryotes and prokaryotes.
-But it was the discovery of archaea, the microorganism that could live without oxygen, and reminded one of the ancient environment of earth that was devoid of oxygen, that forced scientists to conceive of a third category of organisms.
+But it was the discovery of archaea; the microorganism that could live without oxygen, so reminded one of the ancient environment of earth that was devoid of oxygen, that forced scientists to conceive of a third category of organisms.

-Kingdom vs, Domain
+Summary – Kingdom vs Domain

 Classification of living organisms is important to identify and study their characteristics and phylogenetic relationships.
 Classification systems include different hierarchical levels.
 Among the different hierarchical levels, domain and kingdom are two main levels.
 Accordingly, domain is a category above the kingdom level.
 There are five kingdoms; monera, protista, fungi, plantae and animalia.
 On the other hand, all living organisms belong to three domains namely, bacteria, archaea and eukarya.
 Similarly, domain Eukarya includes protista, fungi, plantae and animalia.
 Hence, this is the difference between kingdom and domain.